 A business that sells decorative cages to parakeet owners is on the extreme side of Quadrant 1 with a narrow niche and a narrow solution set.
 Nike is currently in Quadrant 4, selling a little bit of everything to everyone, but it started in Quadrant 1 selling tennis shoes for athletes.

 Follow the general rule of looking at 2×2 grids and see it more as an axis overlay than black-and-white boxes.
 A business that sells decorative cages to bird owners is still in Quadrant 1, but just not as far to the left and up as the business that’s niched for parakeet owners.
-In that same way, athletes is a pretty wide niche, but it’s still niche enough that you can focus on specific psychographic trends of that niche.
+In that same way, “athletes” is a pretty wide niche, but it’s still niche enough that you can focus on specific psychographic trends of that niche.

-Most entrepreneurs come out of the gate wanting to be in Quadrant 4, but the reality is that most business should start in Quadrant 1 or 2 mostly because it’s easier to focus your marketing on certain people than it is to figure out all of the different ways you can sell a narrow solution set to a wide group of people.
+Most entrepreneurs come out of the gate wanting to be in Quadrant 4, but the reality is that most businesses should start in Quadrant 1 or 2 mostly because it’s easier to focus your marketing on certain people than it is to figure out all of the different ways you can sell a narrow solution set to a wide group of people.

 I was talking about this framework on the last Monthly Momentum Call with Julie, who’s starting a business that makes custom bras for women.
 There are a lot of women who simply can’t find a mass-produced bra that fits them correctly because breasts don’t fit neatly into 9 or 10 uniform sizes.
 Couple that with the fact that it’s normal for one of a woman’s breasts to be bigger than the other and you have a fairly common problem that isn’t being served by mass-market solutions.
-(When she’s public, I’ll come back and link to her.)

 Custom bras as a solution set is pretty narrow, so that puts her in either Quadrant 1 or 3.
 Julie has several options here when it comes to how to focus on a niche.
 She could focus on all women who can’t find a bra that fits them, or she could pick an edge — say women with small breasts or women with large breasts.
 My counsel was to pick an edge and go with women with large breasts.